xu-qingxin/Appraisal-Approach-to-Conflict-Styles/README.md

 # Appraisal Approach to Conflict Styles

-#### Replication data and scripts for: Xu, Qingxin (in press).
-Appraisal Approach to Conflict Styles: Computational Mapping of Disputant’s Attitudinal Disposition Patterns in Family Mediations
+#### Replication data and scripts for: Xu, Qingxin (2026).
+Appraisal Approach to Conflict Styles: Computational Mapping of Disputant's Attitudinal Disposition Patterns in Family Mediations
 #### Research overview

 In the high-stakes arena of interpersonal conflict, language transcends mere communication – it is a battleground for identity.
 Moving beyond observational and self-report methodologies dominating conflict research, this study pioneers computational mapping of disputants’ evaluative language patterns through Systemic Functional Linguistics (SFL)-based discourse analysis, establishing an empirical basis for characterising conflict styles.